2nd grade Bingo Cards - Print Free or Customize

 - Online Players: Click on the Play button above, and then click on the 🎫 button.

-- Hybrid Mode: Pick any combination above.
-For instance, caller can be either Offline or Online.
-And players can be Offline or Online or a combination of both.
+- Combo Mode: Pick any combination above.
+For example, caller can be either Paper or Online.
+And players can be Paper or Online or a combination of both.

 Step-By-Step:

-- Start by getting the 2nd grade PDF by clicking on the "Print" button above.
+- Start by saving the 2nd grade PDF by clicking on the "Print" button above.

 - Cut the bingo cards at the cut marks if there are greater than 1 bingo cards per page.

-- The caller initiates the game by randomly picking an item from the call list and saying it to everyone.
+- The caller initiates the game by randomly picking an item from the call list and calling out it to everyone.

 - The players look at their cards to see if they have the announced word.
 If they do, they cross off that word.